Toyota Accessport Logging Guide

 Automatic Transmission

-• The transmission will automatically downshift to 3rd gear
+• The transmission will typically downshift to 3rd gear

 Manual Transmission (MT Only)